mmahdium/cats-of-mastodon-telegram-bot/README.md

 ### Published Executable

-1. Download the published executable for your operating system from the project releases.
+1. Download the published executable for `Linux-x86` from the [pipeline artifacts](https://gitlab.com/mahdium/cats-of-mastodon-telegram-bot/-/pipelines/latest)
-2. Navigate to the directory containing the downloaded executable in your terminal.
+2. Navigate to the directory containing the downloaded archive in your terminal and extract the archive.

 **Providing Environment Variables:**